webpack-contrib/css-loader/README.md

 To include source maps set the `sourceMap` option.

-I. e. the extract-text-webpack-plugin can handle them.
+I.e. the extract-text-webpack-plugin can handle them.

 They are not enabled by default because they expose a runtime overhead and increase in bundle size (JS source maps do not).
-In addition to that relative paths are buggy and you need to use an absolute public path which include the server URL.
+In addition to that relative paths are buggy and you need to use an absolute public path which includes the server URL.

 **webpack.config.js**
 ```js